GreatCowBASIC/Help/output/md/wait.md

 divisible by 4.
 This is caused by the minimum ASM delay loop being a specific number of instructions.
-US Delays at lower Clock frequency’ when not divisible by 4 will silently accept the nn value and incorrect delays will be produced.
+US Delays at lower Clock frequency’ when not divisible by 4 will silently accept the nn value and incorrect delays will be produced. + Use `#OVERRIDEWARNING` to supress warnings.
 Delays at Clock frequency’s below 500kHz may be impacted by previous instructions; testing of actual delays is advised.

 </div>